 Cedar Roofing Questions and Answers

-Shake Guys is the premiere cedar roofing contractor of Illinois due to our proven customer satisfaction, guaranteed results, top tier products, and our ability to keep our clients informed.
+Shake Guys is the premiere cedar roofing contractor in Illinois due to our proven customer satisfaction, guaranteed results, top-tier products, and our ability to keep our clients informed.
 Hence, we have prepared the following FAQ list.
-We’ve broken the cedar roofing questions into categories to help you quickly find your answer(s):
+We’ve broken the cedar roofing questions into categories to help you quickly delineate the pros and cons of cedar roofing & find any and all of the answer(s):

 - Answers on Sizing